Unlocking the power of data products in financial services

 1. Personalized customer experiences:

 Customer data can enable tailored financial advice, targeted marketing strategies, and relationship-based pricing.
 For example, analyzing spending behaviors can help banks offer dynamic credit card rewards or savings plans suited to individual needs.
-Credit Suisse, for instance, implemented a digital platform allowing users to manage portfolios, access market data, and enhance customer engagement.
+A global Capital Market an Investment Bank, for instance, implemented a digital platform allowing users to manage portfolios, access market data, and enhance customer engagement.

 2. Enhanced risk management: